19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 But when the fraudsters are especially smart and inventive, it’s only another human being who can single out a cyber criminal.
 That’s why every merchant should know at least the very basics of eCommerce fraud to be ahead of the game.

-As you know, prevention is always better than cure.
+As you know, prevention is always better than a cure.

 II.
 Ways to Fight Against eCommerce Fraud